davidbone4/cs-327-rogue-game/README.md

 ## Assignment 1.04

 This assignment added monsters and allowed those monsters to move.
-This utilized a proirity queue using the heap.c file.
+This utilized a priority queue using the heap.c file.
 I also had a memory issue when using my pathfinding algorithm from last week, so I decided to scrap it and use Professor Sheaffer's logic.

 I separated the monsters into a tunneling and non-tunneling method.
 If a monster was intelligent, it always used the pathfinding algorithm.
-If a monster was not intelligent, then it used a simple Pythagorean Therom method to find its way to the PC
+If a monster was not intelligent, then it used a simple Pythagorean Theorem method to find its way to the PC

-If a monster was Telepathic, it always used the current location of the PC to pathfind.
+If a monster was Telepathic, it always used the current location of the PC to path-find.
 If it was not, I used a memory variable as well as a islineofsight method to determine if or where to move.

 I decided to not implement logic to have the character move.